 While exploring the region north of Amman, make the 30-minute drive from Jerash to Ajloun to see another stunning ruin.
 The castle, originally built in 1184 by the Crusaders, later became a stronghold for resistance to Crusader movement in the area.
 Like many parts of this region, it has a tumultuous history and has changed hands several times.

 In the morning, rise early to explore an important sight in Amman: King Abdullah I Mosque.
 As the only mosque in Amman which openly welcomes non-Muslim visitors, this is a rare chance to respectfully observe the religious practices maintained by 98% of Jordanians.

-Women visiting the mosque are expected to wear traditional, conservative clothing (a robe is provided to women upon admission to the mosque) as well as a head scarf.
-For more information on what women should pack, check out my article featuring a packing list for women traveling to Jordan.
+Women visiting the mosque are expected to wear traditional, conservative clothing (a robe is provided to women upon admission to the mosque) as well as a headscarf.
+I added suggestions about what women (and men) should wear in my Jordan packing list.

 Depart Amman and make your way southwest.
 Stop for lunch in the town of Madaba, where you can view stunning Byzantine mosaics in St. George’s Greek Orthodox Church.
 These mosaics earned Madaba the nickname ‘City of Mosaics.’

 Continue out of Madaba to Mount Nebo.
 Famous as the mountain where Moses is buried, you can enjoy stunning views of the Jordanian countryside.
 On a clear day, you can see the Dead Sea – and even Israel.